-Nadira Khudayberdieva conducts research on 'populations at risk' and her current focus is the situation in Guinea.
+Nadira Khudayberdieva conducts research on 'populations at risk' and her current focus is the situations in Nigeria and Pakistan.
 She is also involved in fundraising and development activities of the Global Centre.
 Nadira holds an MSc in Global Governance and Diplomacy from the University of Oxford, where her thesis was on prevention of ethnic conflict, and a B.A. in International Studies from Earlham College.
 Previously, she worked as a Program Assistant at the Quaker United Nations Office.
 Nadira is fluent in English and Russian and has a working knowledge of Spanish.

 James Traub is a contributing writer for The New York Times Magazine, where he has worked since 1998.
 He has written extensively about international affairs as well as national politics, urban affairs, and education.
 In recent years, he has reported from among other places, Afghanistan, Iraq, Pakistan, Egypt, Iran, Sudan, Guinea Bissau, Congo, Sierra Leone, Angola, Georgia, Kosovo and Haiti.
 His weekly column on foreign policy, "Terms of Engagement," appears on foreignpolicy.com, the website of Foreign Policy Magazine.
 His most recent book is The Freedom Agenda: Why America Must Spread Democracy (Just Not The Way Bush Did).
 In 2006 he published The Best Intentions: Kofi Annan and the UN in the Era of American World Power.
 He teaches a class on American foreign policy as part of New York University's Sheikh Mohammad Scholarship Program in Abu Dhabi.
 He is currently writing a biography of John Quincy Adams, to be published by Basic Books.
 He is also a fellow of the Center on International Cooperation and a member of the Council on Foreign Relations.